Krypto: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Krypto appears as a normal dog with no powers on Krypton.
 There is mention of a white dog ghost that is protecting Clark Kent.
 In Action Comics #5 (March 2012), during Krypton's final moments, Jor-El tries to save his family by opening a portal to the Phantom Zone, when suddenly the incarcerated try to escape.
 Krypto bravely defends the family but is sucked into the Zone, while baby Kal-El shows anguish at losing the dog.

 The now-grown Superman rediscovers Krypto in Action Comics #13 (December 2012) after being pulled into the Phantom Zone by the first inhabitant of the prison.
 At the story's conclusion, Superman is able to bring Krypto back to Earth.
 With Krypto in critical condition, Superman rushes to the observation deck, exposing Krypto to the sun's radiation.
 Krypto is then healed at an accelerated rate and is comforted by him.
 The rapid healing reveals that the dog has developed superpowers just as Kal-El, Kon-El and Kara Zor-El have.

 In Superboy #24, Krypto is shown battling polar bears in the Arctic before deciding to join Superboy and Doctor Psycho in battling H.I.V.E.
-Superboy is knocked out by the Psycho-Pirate, with Krypto by his side.
+Superboy is knocked out by Psycho-Pirate, with Krypto by his side.

 Later, the threat of Warworld looms high above the Earth.
 Batman and Superman are blackmailed into recruiting members of their 'clan' and Krypto shows up.
 He is shown whining after the mention of Superboy, who is suspected of being dead.
 Krypto assists Superman and Supergirl in fighting various groups of Warworld challengers, as a delaying tactic to save Earth from destruction.
 Thanks to the secretive efforts of Steel and Batgirl, no innocents are hurt.

 Superman becomes sick and voluntarily imprisons himself.
 Batman recruits Krypto on a mission to the Phantom Zone in an attempt to find a cure; instead they find something extremely dangerous.

 DC Rebirth

 In DC Rebirth, Superman's previous history prior to The New 52 is restored.
 Krypto is seen in the DC Rebirth continuity, as the family dog of Superman, Lois and their son Jon.
 His collar is made out of the belt of an old Superman uniform from the Fortress of Solitude, as a present from Jon.

 Krypto is later seen as a loyal companion to Supergirl.

-The Super-Sons annual of 2017 explores Krypto's friendship with various super-animals, such as Titus, Batcow, Streaky and Detective Chimp.
+The Super-Sons annual of 2017 explores Krypto's friendship with various super-animals, such as Titus, Batcow, Streaky, and Detective Chimp.